Zichqec/doodle_daydreams/readme.txt

-﻿Made for Ghost Jam 2025
+﻿A poseable doll to dress up and daydream with.
+What worlds will your mind take you to...?

-By:
+Made for Ghost Jam 2025, by:

 Galla: https://gallathegalla.github.io/gtg-ghosts/
 Kipali: https://ako-kipali.tumblr.com/ghost-stuff